We are not accepting further applications for October 2020 start.

 - Employment history: you will be able to enter up to five sets of employment information.
 Please upload a PDF copy of your CV as an attachment to the Employment History Section, even if you do not have any employment information to provide.

 - Finally, check and submit your application.
 Your application will be considered by the admissions panel of the EPSRC CDT in Smart Medical Imaging.
-Promising candidates will be invited to the final stage of the assessment process which is an interview taking place via remote video-conferencing.
+Successful candidates will be invited to the final stage of the assessment process which is an interview taking place via remote video-conferencing.

 I AM AN EU/EEA/SWISS STUDENT.
 WILL I NEED A VISA?

 For stays longer than 3 months, the European Temporary Leave to Remain will be required.

 Please note the information are subject to frequent changes.

 I AM AN INTERNATIONAL STUDENT (non-UK/EU/EEA/SWISS).
 DO I NEED A VISA?